cloudevents/sdk-javascript/README.md

 ```
 ## Specification Support

-These are the supported specifications for this version.
+These are the supported specifications by this version.

 | **Specifications**         | **v0.1** | **v0.2** |
 |----------------------------|----------|----------|